Gran Guerrero: Professional wrestling career

-Último Guerrero Jr. (2009)
+Early career (2009–2012)

-In early 2009, professional wrestler Último Guerrero introduced "Último Guerrero Jr." to the public.
-He revealed that he was training for a professional wrestling career.
-At the time he was introduced as the son of Último Guerrero.
-It is not uncommon for masked wrestlers being presented as relatives to well-known wrestlers who are not blood relations, but merely paid for the rights to use the mask and name.
-In Último Guerrero Jr.'s case it was later confirmed that there was a blood relationship between the two, just not father and son.
+In February 2009, Último Guerrero introduced "Último Guerrero Jr." to the public, revealing that he was training for a professional wrestling career.
+At the time, he was introduced as Guerrero's son, although it is typical for masked wrestlers to be presented as blood relatives without a true familial connection, merely paying for the rights to use the mask and name.
+It was later confirmed that a blood relationship existed between them, though not as father and son.